Worcester Workers’ Compensation Case Results

-Client, a 45 year old machinist, sustained an injury to his low back after loading a 175lb steel bar into a machine in Holden.
+Client, a 45-year-old machinist, sustained an injury to his low back after loading a 175 lbs. steel bar into a machine in Holden.
 The client went out of work.
-The workers' compensation insurer moved to discontinue the client's benefits after several months.
+The workers’ compensation insurer moved to discontinue the client’s benefits after several months.
 The client developed depression as a result of his pain and being out of work.
-Attorney Reno brought a claim for emotional injuries and joined it to the insurer's claim to discontinue.
-After a hearing at the Department of Industrial Accidents in which live testimony was taken, the judge wrote a decision which enabled the employee to continue to receive benefits for both his back injury and his depression.
-The insurer appealed the judge's decision to the Workers' Compensation Reviewing Board and the Appeals Court.
-Attorney Reno submitted briefs in support of his client's position at both stages and his position was upheld.
-After the employee had received the maximum years of total disability benefits under §34, Attorney Reno filed a claim for permanent and total disability benefits under §34A.
-After a Conference at the Department of Industrial Accidents those benefits were awarded.
+Attorney Reno brought a claim for emotional injuries and joined it to the insurer’s claim to discontinue.
+After a hearing at the Department of Industrial Accidents in which live testimony was taken, the judge wrote a decision that enabled the employee to continue to receive benefits for both his back injury and his depression.
+The insurer appealed the judge’s decision to the Workers’ Compensation Reviewing Board and the Appeals Court.
+Attorney Reno submitted briefs in support of his client’s position at both stages and his position was upheld.
+After the employee had received the maximum years of total disability benefits under §34, attorney Reno filed a claim for permanent and total disability benefits under §34A.
+After a conference at the Department of Industrial Accidents, those benefits were awarded.

 Result: The case was eventually settled for a value that reflected permanent and total disability, 600,000.00.

-Result: Client was awarded benefits from the workers' compensation insurer for his lost wages and his permanent loss of function and disfigurement and a lump sum settlement.
-Also, client secured a settlement from the third party company that manufactured the mixer which caused his injuries.
+Result: Client was awarded benefits from the workers’ compensation insurer for his lost wages and his permanent loss of function and disfigurement and a lump-sum settlement.
+Also, client secured a settlement from the third-party company, which manufactured the mixer that caused his injuries.

-Result: The insurer agreed to settle the case by lump sum for a value which reflected ongoing lost wages and damages under §28.
+Result: The insurer agreed to settle the case by lump sum for a value that reflected ongoing lost wages and damages under §28.